 The above photos show the highest scoring products in this review that can accommodate more than one infant carrier.
 From left to right the strollers that work with two car seats are the Mountain Buggy Duet, UPPAbaby Vista Double, Peg Perego Book for Two, Baby Jogger City Select Double, and the Britax B-Ready Double.

 Many of the products can accept one infant carrier, but not all of them work with two.
 If you have siblings of various ages, where one is still in a carrier, and one is toddling around, then just about any product in the review can work.
 But only half can operate with multiple carriers and babies of the same age.

 The photos above show the strollers that also accept two infant car seats, but didn't score as well, the Graco FastAction Fold Duo, Chicco Cortina Together, Graco Ready2Grow LX, Baby Trend Sit N' Stand, and Phil and Teds Dot.

 While we certainly understand the compulsion to get one product and forget it (who has the energy to think about two different strollers?), it may not be the best idea given that some of the products that work with two car seats did not perform well in most of the test metrics.
 While many award winners will not function with two carriers, they are probably still the better choice, even if you are going to have twins.

-Purchasing a double stroller and a car seat frame stroller or a personal baby carrier might be a good option.
+Purchasing a double stroller and a car seat frame stroller or a wearable baby carrier might be a good option.
 More than one product solves multiple problems, you can still move two little ones from the car with ease onto the frame stroller, or you can use this as an opportunity to bond with one baby wearing them in a front baby carrier while the other snoozes away in the adapter on your award-winning stroller.
-Once little ones can sit in the stroller on their own, you can ditch the frame stroller and still come out on top with an award winning product that works for twins that can sit upright.
+Once little ones can sit in the stroller on their own, you can ditch the frame stroller and still come out on top with an award-winning product that works for twins that can sit upright.